Bradfield/algos/book/analysis/introduction.md

 Sum is 5000050000, required  0.0188949 seconds
 ```

-Again, the time required for each run, although longer, is very consistent,
+Again, the time required for each run, although longer, is consistent, averaging
-averaging about 0.019 seconds.
+about 0.019 seconds.
 For `n` equal to 1,000,000 we get:

 ```
 >>> for i in range(5):